-Disconnect air supply from the motor or shut off air supply and exhaust (drain) line of compressed air before performing maintenance or service to the motor.
+Disconnect air supply from the tool or shut off air supply and exhaust (drain) line of compressed air before performing maintenance or service to the tool.

-It is important that the motor be serviced and inspected at regular intervals for maintaining safe, trouble-free operation of the motor.
+It is important that the tools be serviced and inspected at regular intervals for maintaining safe, trouble-free operation of the tool.

-Be sure the motor is receiving adequate lubrication, as failure to lubricate can create hazardous operating conditions resulting from excessive wear.
+Be sure the tool is receiving adequate lubrication, as failure to lubricate can create hazardous operating conditions resulting from excessive wear.

-Be sure that the air supply lines and connectors are of proper size to provide a sufficient quantity of air to the motor.
+Be sure that the air supply lines and connectors are of proper size to provide a sufficient quantity of air to the tool.

-Maintenance and repair shall be performed by authorized, trained, competent personnel.
-Motors, hose and fittings shall be replaced if unsuitable for safe operation and responsibility should be assigned to be sure that all tools requiring guards or other safety devices shall be kept in legible condition.
-Maintenance and repair records should be maintained on all motors.
+Tool maintenance and repair shall be performed by authorized, trained, competent personnel.
+Tools, hose and fittings shall be replaced if unsuitable for safe operation and responsibility should be assigned to be sure that all tools requiring guards or other safety devices shall be kept in legible condition.
+Maintenance and repair records should be maintained on all tools.
 Frequency of repair and the nature of the repairs can reveal unsafe application.
-Scheduled maintenance by competent authorized personnel should detect any mistreatment or abuse of the motor and worn parts.
-Corrective action should be taken before returning the motor for use.
+Scheduled maintenance by competent authorized personnel should detect any mistreatment or abuse of the tool and worn parts.
+Corrective action should be taken before returning the tool for use.